Team USA blows out Serbia in exhibition, Embiid matches up with Jokic

 Though Serbia fared well for the first quarter and a half, the Americans ultimately pulled away and coasted to a 105-79 exhibition win at Etihad Arena in Abu Dhabi, United Arab Emirates.

 The Americans will complete their Olympic warmup with two exhibition games in London.
-They'll plan South Sudan on Saturday at 3 p.m.
+They'll play South Sudan on Saturday at 3 p.m.
 ET and Germany on Monday at 3 p.m.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.